OPM/ResInsight-UserDocumentation/content/plot-window/WellLogsAndPlots.md

 Tracks can be created by right-clicking a **Well Log Plot** and select **New Track**.

 The settings of each Track is controlled by the Property Editor.
-The figure below shows settings for the middle Track shown in the figure at top of this page which is annotated by [Formations] ({{< relref "formations" >}}) in *Category colors*.
+The figure below shows settings for the middle Track shown in the figure at top of this page which is annotated by [Formations]({{< relref "formations" >}}) in *Category colors*.
+For GeoMechanical models, adding formations will also indicate the sea level.

 ![]({{< relref "" >}}images/plot-window/TrackProperties.png)